ansys/pymapdl/doc/source/troubleshoot/index.rst

 More help needed?
 -----------------

-  *"My problem is not listed here.
-What should I do?"*
+  *"What do you do if a problem is not listed here?"*

 You can go to `PyMAPDL Repository Discussion <pymapdl_discussions_>`_ and ask about it.